gnietof/Quantum/cheat/tricky.md

 - Which is the default (or computational) basis for Quantum operations?
 The Z axis.

+- What does "quantum volume" measure?

+The overall performance and error rates of quantum hardware.
+Not only the number of qubits but also:
+    - Number of qubits: usable qubits, not just the total.
+    - Gate fidelity: how accurate the operations are.
+    - Connectivity: how easily qubits can interact.
+    - Circuit depth: how many sequential operations can be done before noise overwhelms the result.
+    - Compilation efficiency: how well the hardware executes random circuits.

 - Which statement generates a random state vector?
 The statement which generates a random state vector is qiskit.quantum_info.random_statevector.